Miriam Boesch, Assistant Professor; Ph.D., Purdue University. Autism; augmentative and alternative communication; applied behavior analysis.

-The doctoral program in special education at the University of North Texas focuses on competence, excellence and leadership.
+The doctoral program in Special Education at the University of North Texas focuses on competence, excellence and leadership.
 We train you to assume leadership positions in higher education or in public and private education settings.

 As you progress through the program, you can enroll in specialized course work focusing on autism intervention, emotional/behavioral disorders or mild/moderate disabilities.
-You will have successful teaching or related experiences before completing the program.
+You’ll also receive teaching or related experience before completing the program.

-The UNT Institute for Behavioral and Learning Differences serves as a resource for professionals, parents, schools, and community and state agencies.
+The UNT Institute for Behavioral and Learning Differences serves as a resource for professionals, parents, schools and community and state agencies.
 Much of the research focuses on understanding, developing and initiating strategies involving unique behavioral and learning characteristics.